hyperlinkgroup/roadkit-sdk-ios/.github/README.md

-# Roadkit
+# RoadKit

-Roadkit enables you to track user feedback for iOS and macOS apps.
+RoadKit enables you to track user feedback for iOS and macOS apps.
 You can easily integrate the SDK into all of your apps to receive feedback and show what features and bugs your are currently working on.
 Our voting feature enables you to track which new features are important to your users.
 Additionally, you can display a changelog to let everyone know how far your app has come.

 ---